 Great marketers have said that you must sell more than just a product or service for lifestyle brands to survive in the ever-changing market.
 Experts have suggested that exceeding expectations is a fool-proof way of cementing a spot in the market.
 While some keep a mental note of this in mind, others go above and beyond the advice.

 With this in mind, lifestyle brands were created.
 A lifestyle brand is academically defined as a manufacturer marketing itself — and whatever they are selling — as an embodiment of the interests and beliefs of a group or a subculture.
 Instead of just relying on the products or services themselves, they are selling the idea of improving the consumers’ way of life.
-And over the recent years, experts have called the process lifestyle branding!
+And over the recent years, experts have called the process lifestyle branding.

-For instance, Marks and Spencer have convinced their consumers of achieving a better quality of living upon buying their products because of the identity they have built for a luxury lifestyle.
+For instance, Marks and Spencer have convinced their consumers to achieve a better quality of living upon buying their products because of their identity for a luxury lifestyle.
 In another case, Adidas’ marketing strategies on sporting goods revolved around connecting athletes and everyday individuals.

 Though we’ve seen a rise in successful lifestyle brands, top brands have become great brand lifestyle examples of how one company can build an empire around identity and ideology.

 The 101 on the Best Lifestyle Brands and Why They’re Influential

 First, let us talk about lifestyle brands.
 Creating a lifestyle brand means you’re making a way of life associated with your existing brand.